sandialabs/canary/docs/source/howto/execute_and_analyze.rst

 The ordering of the parameters is guaranteed to be the same as the ordering the ``dependencies``.
 Eg, ``self.dependencies[i].parameters.a == self.parameters.a[i]``.

-Additionally, the full table of dependency parameters is accessible as:
+Additionally, a full table of dependency parameters is accessible via key entry into the ``parameters`` attribute, where the key is a tuple containing each individual parameter name, eg:

 .. literalinclude:: /examples/analyze_only/analyze_only.pyt
     :lines: 34-36